-Did you know that approximately 25,000 people are diagnosed with a primary malignant brain tumor annually in the US?
-Or that the average 5 year survival rate is only 34%?
-Or that brain tumors are the leading cause of cancer-related deaths among children?
-I didn't know any of those horrifying statistics until my dad passed away from the most aggressive form of brain tumor, glioblastoma, on Feb.16th.
+Did you know that approximately 25,000 people are diagnosed with a primary malignant brain tumor annually in the US and that the average 5 year survival rate is only 34%?
+I didn't know very much about this terrible disease until my dad passed away from the most aggressive form of brain tumor, glioblastoma, on Feb.16th.

 That's why I'm joining the Race for Hope in DC; to help raise funds to support innovative research initiatives so that better treatment options, and eventually a cure, can be found for brain tumors.
 If you're interested in supporting what has now become my "cause", please consider joining my team either through an online donation or through participation in the 5K race on May 7th.

 This is for you, Dad!
 I love and miss you dearly.